andreivoinea/Coin-Tosser/README.md

-# Load Project using Visual Studio 2019 #
+# <u>Load Project using Visual Studio 2019</u> #

  ### Step 0 ###

  Install Visual Studio Community from https://visualstudio.microsoft.com/vs/

  ### Step 1 ###
-Clone or Download the zip file to your computer
+Clone the folder or download and extract the zip file to your computer.

  ### Step 2 ###
 Open Visual Studio 2019 and select "Open a project or solution"